Crazy-Spider/e-commerce-planning/README.md

 # e-commerce-planning
-This repository contains the lab for agile planning
+This repository contains the e-commerce lab for agile planning